You don’t need customers. You need fans and promoters

 - Success content – The customer can consume material that helps them be more successful with the product or service

 My favorite tool for building the structure of support is Zendesk.
-With the tool you are able to build really advanced processes for how each support inquiry should be processed.
-In addition, you can build a database of support articles that your customers can reach at any time on any device.
-Zendesk offers an amazing set of resources to help you build the structure that you need www.zendesk.com/resources.
+With the solution, you can create advanced processes for how each support inquiry should be processed.
+Also, you can build a database of support articles that your customers can reach at any time on any device.
+Zendesk offers a fantastic set of resources to help you create the structure that you need www.zendesk.com/resources.
 They are what we all should be.
 Extremely focused on converting customers to promoting fans.
-Check out their blog and be inspired to what you should do.
+Check out their blog and be inspired by what you should do.

 BONUS: What I tell the team

-If I would manage a new support team, I would tell everyone in my team the following:
+If I managed a new support team, I would tell everyone the following: